 Is there an Admissions Assessment for Philosophy?

-Yes – applicants for 2023 entry are required to take a Cambridge College registered written assessment.
+Yes – applicants for 2024 entry are required to take a Cambridge College registered written assessment if they are called for interview.
 For information about the format of the assessment, see the University website at: https://www.undergraduate.study.cam.ac.uk/applying/admissions-assessments/

 Where can I find out more?

 Further details can be found in the Philosophy prospectus available from: The Faculty of Philosophy, Sidgwick Avenue, Cambridge CB3 9DA; or on the Faculty website: https://www.phil.cam.ac.uk/prosp-students.